ArryanR/Echo-Quadruped-Robot/README.md

 # Echo - Quadruped Robot

 This is a quadruped robot that I developed when I introduced myself to engineering at 11, aiming to specifically focus on the process of designing and programming.
 Currently, I am at v3, and am developing v4.
-By the time you are reading this, I'm 12.
 I'll probably get around to working on v4 once I print v3 and notice flaws.

 I have yet to implement Computer Vision and a robotic arm, but I am currently trying to do so.